Wandalen/wTools/module/rust/for_each/Readme.md

 # Sample :: map-style call

 Macro `for_each` may be called either in function-style way or in map-style way.
-Use keys @PREFIX @POSTFIX @EACH to pass options as entries of a map.
+Use keys @Prefix @Postfix @Each to pass options as entries of a map.
-Options @PREFIX and @POSTFIX are optional and their entries could be ommited, but entry @EACH is mandatory.
+Options @Prefix and @Postfix are optional and their entries could be ommited, but entry @Each is mandatory.
-Order of options should always be @PREFIX, @POSTFIX, @EACH.
+Order of options should always be @Prefix, @Postfix, @Each.

 ```rust
 use for_each::for_each;